Constitution of the Board

 (iv) The Board is the Competent Harbour Authority for Langstone Harbour, pursuant to the Pilotage Act 1987.
 Financial Provisions of the Act

 4. There are various financial provisions that are beyond the scope of this description.
-The Board precepts the two constituent Councils annually to meet the shortfall of income over expenditure.
-The Board is required to estimate the amount which it needs each year for expenditure in excess of income and each of the constituent councils is then required to pay one half of the amount so estimated.
+The Board has the power to precept the two constituent Councils annually to meet the shortfall of income over expenditure.
+There has been no precept made since 2014.
 The constituent Councils also have power to lend the Board money.
-General Power to Advertise Harbour

 5. There is a power to produce handbooks and other advertisements in relation to the tides, mooring charges and other services and facilities provided by the board.
 The Board publishes a Facilities & Local Services Guide annually.
 Additionally, there are periodic publications promoting safety and environmental awareness